SpartanJ/eepp/README.md

 ## How to build it

-The library has very few external dependencies.
-Most of the time you will only need **SDL2** and **OpenAL** libraries with the headers installed.
+The library has only one external dependency.
+You will only need **SDL2** library with the headers installed.
 Also **premake4** or **premake5** is needed to generate the Makefiles or project files to build the library.
 I will assume that you know what you are doing and skip the basics.

+Notice: eepp uses [mojoAL](https://icculus.org/mojoAL/) by default as an OpenAL drop-in replacement.
-Notice: OpenAL is not strictly necessary.
-If you want to avoid it, you have the alternative to use [mojoAL](https://icculus.org/mojoAL/).
-The latter is already integrated to the library but not enabled by default.
-To enable it and disable the OpenAL dependency you need to add the parameter `--with-mojoal` to any `premake` call ( ex: `premake5 --with-mojoal gmake2` ).
+OpenAL is optionally available as an audio backend.
+If you want to use it, you have the alternative to enable it.
+To enable it and disable the mojoAL drop-in replacemente, you need to add the parameter `--without-mojoal` to any `premake` call ( ex: `premake5 --without-mojoal gmake2` ).

 ### GNU/Linux